A Self-Invested Personal Pension (SIPP) is a type of account that allows you to save for retirement in a tax-efficient and flexible way.

 Make transfers from other suitable pension arrangements.

-Specify to whom you would like benefits to go to on the event of your death, although the decision rests with the Scheme Administrator.
+Specify to whom you would like benefits to go in the event of your death, although the decision rests with the Scheme Administrator.